 Menu

-Syria Budget Tours
+Syria – Monthly Locally-Led Tours

-Discover the wonders of ancient Syria
+Discover the wonders of ancient Syria in 2027

 Discover the rich history and culture of Syria on this curated tour through some of the country’s most iconic destinations.
-Begin in Damascus, known for its architecture and bustling markets.
-Visit the UNESCO World Heritage Site of Bosra and its magnificent Roman theatre before heading into the Syrian Desert to discover the ancient city of Palmyra.

 For 2026 group tours to Syria, check here.